canonical/starlark/doc/safety.md

 [^no-make]: while this is in general true, if the size of the slice is fixed at compile time and the result does not escape, the Go compiler *might* replace the heap allocation with a stack one.

 In general, it is difficult to compute precisely the amount of memory used as it sometimes depend on the content of the result and the state of the allocator.
-As such, we refer to the computation of the size of an objec as *estimating* the size.
+As such, we refer to the computation of the size of an object as *estimating* the size.
 Starlark provides two functions to help with that: `starlark.EstimateSize` and `starlark.EstimateMakeSize`.

 #### Estimating objects